An independent second opinion before you sign.

 • You receive the written second opinion

 What this is and is not.
 This is an independent professional perspective from an alternative investment analyst.
-It is not investment advice, investment marketing or portfolio management under Israel's investment advice law, and it is not a recommendation to buy, hold or sell.
+It is not investment advice, investment marketing or portfolio management under Israel's investment advice law, and not a recommendation to buy, hold or sell.
 We review the materials you provide.
 We do not source deals, hold your money or take referral fees from sponsors or marketers.
-We are paid only by you.
+You are the only one who pays us.
 For legal, tax or accounting decisions, consult a licensed professional.

 Common questions